Why take recorded music at all when you

 cards travel in the headphones case, and the entire kit weighs less than 100 grams.
 When I'm bored with the music, having Rockbox firmware allows me to play games on the unit's tiny display, and the player itself was

-inexpensive enough that I won't shed any tears if it gets stolen, dropped in a river or trodden on.
+inexpensive enough that I won't shed too manytears if it packs up while I am away, gets stolen, dropped into a river or trodden on.

 CD/CD mp3 players: